mdavids/rfc/content/draft-davids-forsalereg-01.md

 ## RRset limitations

 This specification does not define any restrictions to the number of TXT records in the RRset, although it is recommended to limit it to one.
-It is also recommended that the length of the data does not exceed 255 bytes.
+It is also recommended that the length of the RDATA [@RFC8499] does not exceed 255 bytes.
 When the RRset contains multiple records, or exceeds 255 bytes, it is at the discretion of the processor to make a selection.
 For example, a registry might pick a mandatory URI from the RRset, to display on a website as part of their service, whilst and individual might just pick a possibly present phone number and dial it to get in touch.

-## RRtype limitation
+## RR Type limitation

-Adding any other RRtypes under the "\_for-sale" leaf but TXT is **NOT RECOMMENDED** and they **MUST** be ignored for the purpose of this document.
+Adding any other RR types under the "\_for-sale" leaf but TXT is **NOT RECOMMENDED** and they **MUST** be ignored for the purpose of this document.

 ## TTL limitation